There are five devoted Occupational Therapists working at Jeane Kolbe Occupational Therapy.

 “Always remember you are braver than you believe, stronger than you seem, and smarter than you think” – A.A.
 Milne.

 All paediatric therapy holds a very special place in her heart, but Jen has a passion for neonatal therapy and early childhood intervention for children with genetic syndromes, sensory difficulties, or developmental delays.
 She is someone who values continuous learning and strives to give the best quality care to her clients.
 In pursuit of service excellence, Jen is always eager to attend courses to update her skills and to learn about the most recent treatment techniques.
-She has completed the introductory DIR-Floortime Approach and is in the process of completing her postgraduate training in Ayres Sensory Integration.
+She has completed the introductory DIR-Floortime Approach is a qualified Ayres Sensory Integration therapist.
+Her most recent certification was done in Baby Massage.